HOW WE FIGHT POVERTY AND WHY WE DO IT THAT WAY

 But equally, all over the world, people are resisting.
 Just one example – in spring 2006 a massive movement rose up in France to oppose a new law which would have made it easy for employers to sack young workers.
 Widespread street disturbances, occupations and direct action forced the French government to abandon the law.

 After all, why should governments and big business have all the wealth and power?
 Why shouldn’t the world’s resources be shared cooperatively among us all?
 Why shouldn’t things be done to meet human needs, instead of for profit?
 Why shouldn’t everyone, man or woman, black or white, gay or straight, be respected and valued equally?
 It’s no use relying on politicians – we need to get organised ourselves and take direct action.
 It’s our world, let’s take it back.

 Get our free leaflets on Debt, Housing Benefit, and Benefits medical examinations or look them up on the other sections of this website.
 We also have info on workers’ rights.

 We are not paid, and we are not experts, but we have experience of many of these problems ourselves.
 When we join together and argue our case to the authorities as an organisation they can be forced to listen.

-Join the phone tree and our email list, take our leaflets and posters to distribute, drop in on a Tuesday, or come to our regular monthly meetings at ACE.
+Join the phone tree and our email list, take our leaflets and posters to distribute, join our regular stalls outside Edinburgh jobcentres, contact email@example.com.

 (Last page update 19 September 2022 – partial update of contact details)